Table of Contents (collapsible)

 Description

-Douglas’ dustymaiden may grow as a biennial or short-lived perennial and in rare cases as an annual (Hickman 1993; Cronquist 1994).
+Douglas’ dustymaiden is morphologically variable (Morefield 2006; Hitchcock and Cronquist 2018).
+It grows as a annual, biennial, or short-lived perennial and in rare cases can be slightly woody (Hickman 1993; Cronquist 1994).
 Variety douglasii is typically a short-lived perennial (Cronquist 1994).

 Plants have alternate, finely dissected, gray-green leaves.
-Leaves are strictly basal for variety alpina, but basal and stem leaves are common for variety douglasii (Welsh et al. 1987).
-Leaves are woolly with small white hairs and are progressively smaller and less dissected up the stem.
-Leaves range from 0.8 to 5 in (2–12 cm) long, and the largest leaves are pinnately lobed (Anderson and Holmgren 1976; Welsh et al. 1987; Hickman 1993; Cronquist 1994; Morefield 2006; Pavek et al. 2012).
+Leaves are strictly basal for variety alpina, but basal and stem leaves are common for variety douglasii (Welsh et al. 2015).
+Leaves are petiolate and tomentose with small white hairs.
+Leaves are progressively smaller and less dissected up the stem and hairiness decreases with plant age.
+Leaves range from 0.8 to 5 in (2-12 cm) long, and the largest leaves are typically twice pinnately lobed with the ultimate lobes inrolled (Anderson and Holmgren 1996; Hickman 1993; Morefield 2006; Pavek et al. 2012; Welsh et al. 2015; Hitchcock and Cronquist 2018; Luna et al. 2018; Chambers 2020).

-Individual flowers are tiny, tubular, pinkish to white and number 10 to 50 in a leafy flat-topped inflorescence (a cyme) less than 1 in (2.5 cm) wide (Fig. 2) (Anderson and Holmgren 1976; Hickman 1993; Pavek et al. 2012).
-Variety douglasii produces 1 to 25 or more flower heads per stem, but variety alpina produces only one or two (Welsh et al. 1987; Cronquist 1994; Morefield 2006).
+Individual flowers are tiny, tubular, bisexual, pinkish to white, and number 10 to 50 in a leafy, flat-topped inflorescence (a cyme) less than 1 in (2.5 cm) wide and tall (Fig. 2) (Anderson and Holmgren 1996; Hickman 1993; Pavek et al. 2012; Hitchcock and Cronquist 2018; Chambers 2020).
+Variety douglasii produces 1 to 25 or more flower heads per stem, but variety alpina produces only one or two (Morefield 2006; Welsh et al. 2015; Hitchcock and Cronquist 2018).
 Individual flowers are radially symmetrical disk flowers near the center of the head with ray flowers around the edge, although all flowers in one head may be disk or ray flowers (LBJWC 2017).
-Involucres measure 8 to 12 mm high with 13 to 25 bracts (Welsh et al. 1987; Cronquist 1994; Morefield 2006).
-Fruits are stiffly hairy, club-shaped achenes (cypselas or false achenes) measuring 5 to 8 mm long (Hickman 1993) with an apical pappus and are readily wind dispersed at maturity (Fig. 3).
-Mature fruit color ranges from gold to black (Tilley et al. 2010).
+Involucres measure 8 to 12 mm high with phyllaries in an unequal series of two to five with 13 to 25 bracts (Cronquist 1994; Morefield 2006; Welsh et al. 2015).
+Fruits are stiffly hairy, club-shaped achenes (cypselas) measuring 5 to 8 mm long (Hickman 1993) with an apical pappus with unequal scales in three to four whorls (Chambers 2020).
+Mature fruit color ranges from gold to black.
+Seed is readily wind dispersed (Tilley et al. 2010) (Fig. 3).

 Reproduction